Social Behaviors of Termites: An In-Depth Understanding

 Termites have intricate mating rituals that ensure the successful reproduction of their species.
 When it comes to reproduction, competition is fierce, particularly among males.
 This is where sperm competition comes into play.

 Males produce large amounts of sperm, and they compete with each other to fertilize the eggs of the queen.
 The sperm of different males may even engage in battles within the queen’s reproductive tract.
-This competition ensures genetic diversity within the colony and helps to maintain the health and adaptability of the termite population.
+This competition ensures genetic diversity within the colony and helps to maintain the health and adaptability of the newman termite & pest control population.

 Frequently Asked Questions